 To find yourself managing both at the same time … well, you have to enjoy the challenge.

-Fortunately at ServerCentral, we do.
-When Vizient came to us about migrating to our managed hybrid cloud service, they were in the process of integrating the operations, teams, and technologies of VHA, UHC, Novation, and Sg2 — all group purchasing and health care consulting companies — into the nation’s largest member-driven health care services company, with more than $100 billion in annual purchasing volume.
+Fortunately at SCTG, we do.
+When Vizient came to us about migrating to our managed Hybrid Cloud service, they were in the process of integrating the operations, teams, and technologies of VHA, UHC, Novation, and Sg2 — all group purchasing and healthcare consulting companies — into the nation’s largest member-driven healthcare services company, with more than $100 billion in annual purchasing volume.

 Infrastructure Manager at Vizient, Inc.